CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-04.png)

-5. Add the rule by providing following details:
+5. Add the rule by providing the following details:

 * **Metric Source:** Select **Current resource (srv) (1)** from the drop down
 * **Time aggregation:** Select **Average (2)**